charlieegan3/travel-turbine/README.md

 #### Introduction
 Travel planner (and other names) is a web app that allows users to compare one-way journeys between British cities and towns.

-The application takes in a single query, e.g Aberdeen to London on the 21/11/13 and uses that information as parameters to search 3 travel websites and generate driving statisitcs.
+The application takes in a single query, e.g Aberdeen to London on the 21/11/13 and uses that information as parameters to search 3 travel websites and generate driving statistics.
 Searches can take up to 12 seconds to complete.

 #### Setup